Natural Sciences and Engineering Research

 Support

-- UBC is permitted to submit six (6) proposals to the NSERC CREATE LOI competition.
-There is an internal competition supported by the Support Programs to Advance Research Capacity (SPARC) office to select LOIs.
+• There is a quota for the number of LOIs UBC is permitted to submit to the NSERC CREATE competition.
+An internal competition led by the Support Programs to Advance Research Capacity (SPARC) office will select LOIs in March or April.

 Co-developed and additional resources are available via the Support Programs to Advance Research Capacity (SPARC) office at the UBC-Vancouver Campus.